Federer–Nadal rivalry: 2019: French Open, Wimbledon

 In 2019 Federer and Nadal met twice, with each prevailing once.
-They met in the semifinal of the French Open with Nadal ending Federer's run by prevailing in straight sets, before going on to win the tournament for his twelfth title there.
+They would have met in the semifinal of the Indian Wells Masters, but Nadal withdrew from the match due to a right hip injury, giving Federer a walkover victory to the final.
+They met for the first time in this year in the semifinal of the French Open with Nadal ending Federer's run of five consecutive wins over him by prevailing in straight sets, before going on to win the tournament for his twelfth title there.

-The pair met in the semifinals of Wimbledon in their first Wimbledon encounter since 2008, with Federer defeating Nadal in four sets.
+The pair met in the semifinals of Wimbledon in their first Wimbledon encounter since 2008.
+This was the only match between the two in Wimbledon which was not in the final.
+Federer defeated Nadal in four sets.
 This match was the oldest by the combined age of competitors (71 years, 0 months) in the Open Era of tennis.

-With Federer's retirement in 2022, their 2019 Wimbledon semifinals encounter stands as the last competitive tour match of the Federer-Nadal rivalry.
+With Federer's retirement in 2022, their 2019 Wimbledon semifinals encounter stands as the last competitive tour match of the Federer-Nadal rivalry, concluding their head-to-head record on the professional tour at 24–16 in Nadal's favour.

 List of all head-to-head matches

 ATP, Davis Cup, and Grand Slam main draw results included.